FUND OBJECTIVES | WHY BECOME A FUNDING PARTNER? | IMPACTS OF THE FUND

 Impacts of the Fund

-- Lessons from the Grassroots: A 2010 report on lessons learned from six years of grassroots grantmaking by the Northern California Environmental Grassroots Fund.
+- Lessons from the Grassroots: A 2010 report on lessons learned from six years of grassroots grantmaking by the California Environmental Grassroots Fund.

-- Growing the Grassroots: A 2005 report details the first 2 years of grantmaking of the Northern California Grassroots Fund, which makes small grants to small organizations that confront critical environmental challenges on the ground in their communities.
+- Growing the Grassroots: A 2005 report details the first 2 years of grantmaking of the California Environmental Grassroots Fund, which makes small grants to small organizations that confront critical environmental challenges on the ground in their communities.

 - 2018 Grassroots Fund Statistical Report